zychosen/mini-space-invaders/README.md

 # mini-space-invaders

-This is a mini Space Invaders-style game written for the MSP430F5529 MCU
+This is a mini Space Invaders-style game that runs on the MSP430F5529 MCU